abduh3131/scroot/scroot-Stable/scroot/REPORT.md

 4. Watch the preview panel update in real time.
 The log explains each step (loading media, running inference, writing frames) so you can diagnose codec or dependency issues instantly.

 ## Lane Detector: How & Why
 The refreshed lane detector lives inside `autonomy/perception/lane_detection.py` and feeds both the navigator and arbiter.
+Each frame now goes through a five-stage pipeline that stays lightweight enough for Python 3.8 laptops and Jetson Orin boards:

+1. **Contrast-limited adaptive histogram equalization (CLAHE)** keeps lane paint visible even in dim or overexposed captures before we mask for white/yellow hues.
+2. **Gradient + edge cues** from Sobel derivatives and Canny edges detect faded markings that color filters alone would miss.
+3. **Cached bird’s-eye warp** avoids recomputing homographies when the resolution stays constant, saving CPU/GPU cycles on embedded hardware.
+4. **Sliding-window fits with temporal smoothing** recreate both rails and compute curvature, width, and lateral offset in meters.
+5. **Projection + visualization** paints the lane corridor back on the live feed, fills it with a translucent band, and produces a mini bird’s-eye inset so operators can sanity-check the detector instantly.

-Each frame is blurred, converted to HLS, thresholded for white/yellow paint, and warped into a bird’s-eye view.
-Sliding windows gather lane pixels, second-order polynomials are fit for left/right boundaries, and the curves are projected back onto the live feed.
-That gives us lane width, curvature, and lateral offset in meters—exactly the cues openpilot’s `selfdrive/controls/lib/lateral_planner.py` uses, but implemented with pure OpenCV/Numpy so it still runs on Python 3.8 laptops and Jetson Orin boards.
-The navigator now blends those offsets back into the steering bias so the pilot recenters inside the detected lane, and the arbiter still logs reason tags such as `lane_bias_right`, `lane_too_narrow`, or `unknown_lane` whenever AMEND/BLOCK decisions fire.
+Those metrics mirror the cues openpilot’s `selfdrive/controls/lib/lateral_planner.py` uses.
+The navigator blends the offsets back into the steering bias so the pilot recenters inside the detected lane, and the arbiter continues logging reason tags such as `lane_bias_right`, `lane_too_narrow`, or `unknown_lane` whenever AMEND/BLOCK decisions fire.

 ## References
 - openpilot `selfdrive/controls/lib/lateral_planner.py` – inspiration for translating lane confidence into lateral bias and safety caps.